-- India has the largest caseload, 2.64 million tuberculosis patients, across the world.
-It accounts for 30% of the world's TB cases. - People living with HIV are the most vulnerable among all those TB patient groups which have other comorbidities (rate of death).
-Hence, the World Health Organization lays social emphasis (through awareness programmes) on them. - India accounts for 9% of all HIV-associated TB deaths in the world, the secondhighest number globally. - > A total of 92,000 HIV-associated TB patients were recorded on an annual basis. - Awareness among TB patients about their HIV status has gone up to 81% from 67%. - ➤ The other such group is patients suffering from diabetes.
+- India has the largest caseload, 2.8 million tuberculosis patients, across the world.
+It accounts for 27% of the world's TB cases. - People living with HIV are the most vulnerable among all those TB patient groups which have other comorbidities (rate of death).
+Hence, the World Health Organization lays social emphasis (through awareness programs) on them. - India accounts for 9% of all HIV-associated TB deaths in the world, the secondhighest number globally. - India reported a case fatality ratio of 12%, indicating that 12% of TB cases in the country resulted in death. - ➤ A total of 92,000 HIV-associated TB patients were recorded on an annual basis. - Awareness among TB patients about their HIV status has gone up to 81% from 67%. - ➤ The other such group is patients suffering from diabetes.
 According to the report, 20% of all TB cases in India also suffer from diabetes.